 Ready for a booty-kicking workout and one that will definitely help you stay active on vacation?
 See the city from the water on a kayak (or canoe).
 Join an organized group tour for the educational and historical component.

-My favorite kayaking experience is on the Dalmatian Coast in Dubrovnik, Croatia.
+My favorite kayaking experience was while traveling in Dubrovnik.
 The four-hour tour took us around Dubrovnik and nearby Lokrum Island.
 Mid-tour, we took a break to snorkel and refuel over snacks.
 It was an intense workout, which ended just around sunset.
 Watching the sunset from the water was such a cool experience.
 We certainly earned our huge dinner (and Croatian wine) later that evening!

 2. Skip the metro or uber … Stay active on vacation with a bike!

 The best part of biking is that you can set the pace.
 Do you want to pedal leisurely around the city?
 Are you cycling as an intense workout?
 No matter your preference, biking is a great alternative to taxis, Uber or the city metro.
 Many cities offer bike-share programs that are usually very affordable.